preterag/pipecdn/IMPLEMENTATION_SUMMARY.md

 - Service file is correctly formatted and works
 - Systemd service starts and runs correctly
 - Backup script successfully creates backups
-- Solana wallet successfully created and funded on devnet
+- Solana wallet successfully configured
 - Configuration file correctly integrated with placeholder binary

 ## Conclusion

 The Pipe PoP node implementation is well-structured and follows best practices for Linux service deployment.
-The Solana integration has been completed successfully, with a new wallet created and configured for use with the node.
+The Solana integration has been completed successfully, with the wallet configured for use with the node.
 The placeholder implementation is working correctly, and the systemd service is properly configured.
 Once the actual binary is available, the node should be fully operational with minimal additional configuration.